 BONUS Tutorial: How to Build A 5 Gallon Bucket Hydroelectric Generator

 Here is an awesome 35 page PDF instruction manual on how to make a low-cost hydroelectric generator, in a 5-gallon bucket.
-I’ll be honest, it is not the simplest thing in the world to build, but if you are competent, technically-minded DIY-er, this shouldn’t present too many difficulties.
+I’ll be honest, it is not the simplest thing in the world to build, but if you are a competent, technically-minded DIY-er, this shouldn’t present too many difficulties.